 Students will be encouraged to be creative, inquisitive and reflective as they acquire technical and expressive skills, knowledge and understanding of compositional craft along with analytical and critical thinking skills.

-It is an expectation that students entering the QACI Dance program have been enrolled in an accredited dance syllabus course (RAD, Cecchetti, ATOD, CSTD) for a minimum of 5 years and continue to participate in a minimum of 3 classes per week either in the style of ballet, contemporary or jazz.
+It is an expectation that students entering the QACI Dance program have been enrolled in an accredited dance syllabus course (RAD, Cecchetti, ATOD, CSTD) and continue to participate in a minimum of 3 structured classes per week either in the style of ballet, contemporary or jazz.

 The QACI Dance program offers students extensive opportunities to work with industry professionals to develop as creative makers and performers of dance.
 Students will be extended beyond the classroom experience by collaborating with guest artists to create new work and by being exposed to the works of Australian and international independent artists and dance companies.
 Students will also have a variety of opportunities to collaborate with other QACI Arts students to work on cross-discipline projects.